GOGOX: Funding

 The Series A funding round was for US$6.5 million, with Centurion Private Equity as the main investor.

 In June 2015, GoGoVan received its third major investment, with its Series B+ round raising an additional US$10 million.
 The Series B+ was co-led by existing investor Renren and new investor Zemin Hu.

 GoGoVan's most notable investment came in May 2016.
 The Series C funding round was for an undisclosed amount.
 Alibaba launched their US$130 million fund to Hong Kong investors, with GoGoVan said to be one of the major recipients of the investment fund.
 The Series C also included Singapore Press Holdings as a major investor.

 In July 2021, GoGoX raised US$100 million in a funding round led by BOCOM International and Cyberport Macro Fund.
 Other investors included Alibaba, 58.com, Cainiao, China InnoVision, and Qianhai Equity Investment Fund.

+In 2022, GoGoX was listed on the Hong Kong Stock Exchange (HK: 2246).